 - Final report 31 Dec 2017

 The issues paper covers a range of issues on which the Commission seeks information and feedback, and is intended to assist you in preparing a submission.

-The final report will be handed to the Australian Government by the end of 2017.
+The final report will be handed to the Australian Government by 31 December 2017.